-Manual AC Generator Run: Turns on the AC Generator manually (select "Enabled").
+- Manual AC Generator Run: Turns on the AC Generator manually (select "Enabled").
 The "Manual AC Generator Run" alarm activates to trigger the associated relay to start the generator.
-To turn off the generator, select "Disabled".

-- Manual AC GEN Run Time: Select how long you want the generator to run.
-(10 minutes, 1 hour, 8 hours, or No Limit) - AC GEN Start Batt Capacity: When battery capacity decreases to this setting, the "Automatic AC Generator Run" alarm activates to trigger the associated relay to start the generator. - AC GEN Function Stop by: Select how you want the AC generator to stop by either "Auto EQ" or "Voltage". if "voltage" is selected, - AC Generator Stop Voltage: When output voltage increased to this setting, the generator will stop. - DI for AC Generator (optional): A signal from the AC Generator can be connected to this NCU digital input to indicate it is running.
-If this signal does not change state when the generator should be running, the "AC Generator Fail" alarm activates. - Site Has AC Utility Power (optional): Used to suppress the "AC Mains Failure" alarm. - c) Associated Alarms (see "Alarms Tab" on page 176 in the Advance Settings menu).
-See also Table 2.3 on page 57. - Automatic AC Generator Run - Manual AC Generator Run - EQ Time Out - AC GEN Start by Voltage - AC Gen Start by Batt Capacity - AC Generator Fail - d) Notes: - This function uses the AUTO EQ function to determine when the AC generator turns back off.
-See "Setting Auto Equalize" on page 29. - By default, the relay being used for the generator is not selected.
+To turn off the generator, select "Disabled". - AC GEN Start Batt Capacity: When battery capacity decreases to this setting, the "Automatic AC Generator Run" alarm activates to trigger the associated relay to start the generator. - DI for AC Generator (optional): A signal from the AC Generator can be connected to this controller digital input to indicate it is running.
+If this signal does not change state when the generator should be running, the "AC Generator Fail" alarm activates. - Site Has AC Utility Power (optional): Used to suppress the "AC Mains Failure" alarm. - c) Associated Alarms (see "Alarms Tab" on page 189 in the Advance Settings menu).
+See also Table 2.3 on page 58. - Automatic AC Generator Run - Manual AC Generator Run

+- EQ Time Out

+- AC GEN Start by Voltage

+- AC Gen Start by Batt Capacity

+- AC Generator Fail

+- d) Notes:

+- This function uses the AUTO EQ function to determine when the AC generator turns back off.
+See "Setting Auto Equalize" on page 29.

+- By default, the relay being used for the generator is not selected.
 The User must go into the "Alarms" tab in the Advance Settings menu and select the relay for both alarms named "Automatic AC Generator Run" and "Manual AC Generator Run".
 The same relay must be selected for each of these alarms.
-This relay must not be assigned to any other alarm. - The severity for all alarms can be changed but not set to "NA" or the function will not work properly. - If using solar converters in your system, it is recommended to set the "EQ Charge Voltage (Solar)" lower than the "EQ Charge Voltage(RECT)" to ensure the generator is the source providing the power to the load during the day and not running unloaded.
+This relay must not be assigned to any other alarm.

+- The severity for all alarms can be changed but not set to "NA" or the function will not work properly.

+- If using solar converters in your system, it is recommended to set the "EQ Charge Voltage (Solar)" lower than the "EQ Charge Voltage(RECT)" to ensure the generator is the source providing the power to the load during the day and not running unloaded.